SWPL final day - three teams, one big prize

 Winning the SWPL title is the next target for Celtic under Fran Alonso, having won both of last season's domestic cups.

-Last week's 3-1 win over Glasgow City re-ignited the title chase for themselves and Rangers and all three followed up with wins on Sunday.
+Last week's 3-1 win over Glasgow City reignited the title chase for themselves and Rangers and all three followed up with wins on Sunday.

 The charismatic Alonso's side will be back at Celtic Park on Sunday for the visit of Hearts, who are smarting from a 6-0 defeat by Rangers.